A Survey of Knowledge-based Sequential Decision Making under Uncertainty: Challenges and Opportunities

-\paragraph{Evaluation, Benchmarks, and Challenges:} The complexity and connectedness of the components of the architectures and algorithms developed for RDK-for-SDM make it rather challenging to evaluate the representation, reasoning, and learning capabilities.
-A key direction for further research is the definition of common measures and benchmark tasks for the evaluation of such architectures; doing so would provide deeper insights into the development and use of such architectures.
-The evaluation measures will need to go beyond the basic measures such as accuracy (e.g., of task completion) and time (e.g., for planning, execution etc) to examine the connectedness of the components.
-These measures could, for instance, explore scalability to more complex domains and explanations while minimizing the amount of knowledge that needs to be encoded or used for reasoning.
-The benchmark tasks, in a similar manner, will need to challenge the robot to jointly perform multiple operations, e.g., use reasoning to guide knowledge acquisition, and use the learned knowledge to inform reasoning.
+\paragraph{Evaluation Measures and Benchmarks:} The complexity of the components of RDK-for-SDM systems, and the connections between of these components, make it rather challenging to isolate and evaluate the impact of the underlying representation, reasoning methods, and learning methods.
+Often, the observed performance of a particular algorithm (e.g., for planning) is influenced by the design of this algorithm and the connections between this algorithm and other methods in the system.
+A key direction for further research is the definition of common measures and tasks for the evaluation of such architectures; doing so would provide deeper insights into the development and use of such architectures.
+The evaluation measures will need to go beyond measuring the accuracy and computational efficiency of individual components (e.g., planning and task completion accuracy, learning rate, execution time) to examine the effects of the links between the components.
+These measures could, for instance, explore scalability to more complex domains and tasks.
+Here, complexity could refer to the type and amount of knowledge encoded in the system; the type, duration, and number of operations to be performed by the robot; and the number and duration of interactions between the different components (of the system) required to complete the task.
+In addition, evaluation could consider qualitative measures of performance, e.g., the ability to complete different tasks, the ability to provide interactive explanations, or the satisfaction of humans interacting with the system.

+The benchmarks used for evaluation should not be limited to providing datasets or scenarios for evaluating individual algorithms.
+Similar to the evaluation measures, the benchmarks should instead challenge the robot to explore and use the interplay between the different components of the system being evaluated, e.g., use reasoning to guide knowledge acquisition, and use the learned knowledge to inform reasoning.
+In this context, many different domains hold promise in terms of being suitable for evaluation of such RDK-for-SDM systems; these include \textit{games}~\citep{yang2018peorl,zhang2019faster}, \textit{interactive dialog}~\citep{zhang2015corpp,amiri2019augmenting}, \textit{robot navigation and exploration}~\citep{leonetti2016synthesis,hanheide2017robot}, and \textit{scene understanding}~\citep{chitnis2018integrating,mota:rss19,jiang2019open,mota:SNCS21}.